CQCumbers/cqcumbers.github.io/content/_index.md

 {% card(image="nmulator.png") %}
 # Nmulator

-nmulator is a work-in-progress Nintendo 64 emulator for PCs, which currently boots a decent number of commercial games.
+nmulator is an experimental Nintendo 64 emulator for Windows and Mac, which currently boots a decent number of commercial games.
 Internally, it consists of a dynamic recompiler that translates N64 CPU and RSP instructions into x86 for the host CPU, and a vulkan compute shader that processes RDP commands on the host GPU.
 SSE4 is used to emulate the RSP's vector coprocessor instructions.
 Building nmulator was a valuable experience in reverse engineering real-world software, implementing and optimizing JITs, using SIMD instructions to improve performance, and understanding both older fixed-function rasterization pipelines and modern GPU compute.
 Along the way, I also learned the value of building debugging tools like gdb servers, and of writing readable documentation for yourself and others.

 {{ button(title="Downloads", url="https://nightly.link/CQCumbers/nmulator/workflows/build/master") }}
 {{ button(title="Github Repo", url="https://github.com/CQCumbers/nmulator") }}